-- a) It is possible that adjustments will take place eight months and four months before the start of the new timetable after the two publication moments respectively.
-ProRail can: - Determine a capacity restriction if there are disruptions or if irregularities occur or threaten65 to occur that endanger or could endanger safe and undisturbed rail traffic66.
+a) It is possible that adjustments will take place eight months and four months before the start of the new timetable after the two publication moments respectively.
+ProRail can:

+- Determine a capacity restriction if there are disruptions or if irregularities occur or threaten67 to occur that endanger or could endanger safe and undisturbed rail traffic68.
 ProRail endeavours to carry out these works as much as possible during a weekly withdrawal or to coordinate the date and times of the withdrawal in advance with the titleholdes concerned. - To as yet establish a capacity restriction if a postponement is not cost-effective for ProRail or could lead to undesirable damage to the condition or service life of the rail infrastructure.
 ProRail will clarify the need for these adjustments on the basis of written substantiation and will consult the relevant titleholders immediately in order to determine the capacity restriction.
 The condition for establishing time of performance is that the deadlines as set out in Chapter 4.5.3.5 are met. - b) It is also possible to make other types of adjustments after the two publication moments at 8 and 4 months before the start of the new timetable respectively.
-ProRail or the titleholders are permitted: - To make an addition or change that was not reasonably foreseeable and that shall be carried out in the new timetable year; the need for this change shall be substantiated in writing.
+ProRail or the titleholders are permitted: - To make an addition or change that was not reasonably foreseeable and that shall be carried out in the new timetable year; the need for this change shall be substantiated in writing. - The basic rule is to cooperate in this adjustment; it is determined with the consent of capacity holders affected by this adjustment. - If there is no consensus, the titleholders and ProRail undertake to reach a decision within 10 working days via a procedure to be agreed at that time. - Titleholders who hold capacity or ProRail may, when giving their consent, make it a condition that the disadvantage they suffer is compensated by this adjustment.
+This compensation is limited to direct operational costs, which shall be properly substantiated.
+The compensation for freight transport operators is standardised and laid down in Section 3 of Appendix 27.